Layered Monoidal Theories I: Diagrammatic Algebra and Applications: ZX-calculus and measurement based quantum computing

 \begin{proposition} Let $F:(\mathcal L,E^0_{\mathcal L})\rightarrow (\mathcal K,E^0_{\mathcal K})$ be a morphism of layered signatures such that the induced function on types $F:\Type_{\mathcal L}\rightarrow\Type_{\mathcal K}$ preserves the chosen 0-equations.
 Then the induced function on terms $F:\Term^1_{\mathcal L}\rightarrow\Term^1_{\mathcal K}$ preserves parallel terms: if $(s,t)\in P^1_{\mathcal L}$, then $(F(s),F(t))\in P^1_{\mathcal K}$. \end{proposition} \begin{proof} By the fact that terms with the same sort are mapped to the terms with the same sort, and by induction on the construction of the type congruence. \end{proof}

-\begin{definition}[1-equations] Given a layered signature $\mathcal L$ together with a recursive sorting procedure and a set of 0-equations $E^0$, a set of {\em 1-equations} with respect to $E^0$ is a subset $E^1\sse P^1_{\mathcal L}$. \end{definition} Given a set of 1-equations $E^1$, we extend it to the {\em term congruence} $\Oeq$, i.e.~the smallest equivalence relation on $P^1_{\mathcal L}$ containing $E^1$ that is preserved by the recursive rules in Figure~\ref{fig:layered-terms}.
+\begin{definition}[1-equations] Given a layered signature $\mathcal L$ together with a set of 0-equations $E^0$, a set of {\em 1-equations} with respect to $E^0$ is a subset $E^1\sse P^1_{\mathcal L}$. \end{definition} Given a set of 1-equations $E^1$, we extend it to the {\em term congruence} $\Oeq$, i.e.~the smallest equivalence relation on $P^1_{\mathcal L}$ containing $E^1$ that is preserved by the recursive rules in Figure~\ref{fig:layered-terms}.